Go to Reviews.org AU Edition

 But most likely you’re a hardcore NBA fan if you’re reading this and you expect to catch at least 80% of all of the games.
 So, get the PREMIUM plan because you won’t have to watch commercials!
 You get to watch from the courtside instead as if you’re at the game.

-You’ll also want PREMIUM if you and your friend will be splitting the bill and want to watch from your own smartphone, tablet, or smart TV.
+You’ll also want PREMIUM if you and your friend will be splitting the bill and want to stream from your own smartphone, tablet, or smart TV.

 If you’d love to revisit classic games like Bird vs. Magic in ‘87, Jordan making a name for himself in ‘91, or some of Shaq and Kobes’ early 2000s games, you’ll get access to all of them with both the regular and premium service of NBA LEAGUE PASS.